Pranahita Chevella Lift Irrigation Project: Alternate to Medigadda Barrage

 Once Medigedda and other barrages are constructed, it rules out the construction of Inchampally project which is very crucial to Telangana state for harnessing the Godavari water for its full needs to the extent of 1000 tmcft.
-Interlinking Indravati river with Pranhita river by gravity canal is many times economical proposition for the successful operation of Pranahita Chevella lift irrigation scheme and also useful to Maharashtra without submerging any land (other than river bed) in Chhattisgarh state.
+Interlinking Indravati river with Pranahita river by gravity canal is many times economical proposition for the successful operation of Pranahita Chevella lift irrigation scheme and also useful to Maharashtra without submerging any land (other than river bed) in Chhattisgarh state.